joelparkerhenderson/social-network-plan/README.md

 ### Abstract

-Social network sites, such as Facebook and Twitter, enable people to connect with each other, and share messages and media.
-We believe social network sites have significant benefits for people and society.
+Social networks such as Facebook and Twitter enable people to connect with each other, share messages, and publish media.

-However, we also believe that the big social networks have problems: data breaches, fake accounts, subpar accountability, advertising overemphasis, and closed restrictions.
-These problems harm people and society.
+We believe social networks have significant benefits for people and society.
+However, we also believe that the big social networks suffer from major problems: data breaches, fake accounts, poor accountability, rife advertising, and restricted rights; these problems harm people and society.

-We therefore propose new social network ideas, such as a social network that is a not-for-profit (NFP), that uses free/open/libre source (FLOSS), that has accountability and transparancy, and that is for social good.
+We propose a social network plan that is not-for-profit (NFP), uses free/open/libre source (FLOSS), and is for social good.

 ### Feedback

 We welcome feedback, suggestions, and constructive criticism.
-You can contact us by email (joel@joelparkerhenderson.com), Twitter ([@joel_henderson](https://twitter.com/joel_henderson)), or by using GitHub issues or pull requests.
+Email joel@joelparkerhenderson.com, tweet ([@joel_henderson](https://twitter.com/joel_henderson)), or comment in our [issues](https://github.com/joelparkerhenderson/social_network_plan/issues).

 ### About this document

-We are using this document a work in progress.
-We are improving this document as we learn.
+This is a work in progress and will improve as we learn.

-We intend this document to be a friendly introduction to the areas that we want to discuss; we do not intend for this document to be a comprehensive reference, or a literature review, or a societal manifesto, or a technological specification.
-We do welcome links to all these areas.
+We want this document to be a friendly introduction, rather than a comprehensive reference, or societal manifesto, or technical specification.

-We want to use this document to explore the viability of new social network that helps people.
-Specifically, we want this document to look at both the purpose i.e. why do this, and also the pragmatics i.e. how to create this.
+We want to explore the viability of new social network for social good.
+We want to explore the purpose i.e. why do this, and the pragmatics i.e. how to do this.

 We use quotations with light editing for content, context, readability, consistency, and anonymity.